sdingle23/Columbus/README.md

 # Columbus
-Website created in Web and Mobile II about Columbus Ohio
+Website created in Web and Mobile II class about Columbus, Ohio